Assisting Policyholders with Denied, Delayed, or Underpaid Claims.

 Important Information About Hurricane Ida and Insurance Claims

 Following a hurricane, we rely on insurance companies to pay the money needed to rebuild our homes and businesses.

 Your insurance is a contractual benefit that you have likely paid premiums for years.

-The sad reality is that the claim process following a hurricane, for example, Hurricane Laura, can be frustrating.
+The sad reality is that the claim process following a hurricane, for example, Hurricane Ida, can be frustrating.

 Insurance companies often delay, deny, or underpay claims preventing residents and business owners from fully getting back on their feet.